Master Agreement (E204CW)

 a.
 Sell, rent, lease, sublicense, distribute, lend, time-share, or assign Esri Offerings;

+f.
+Store, cache, use, upload, distribute, or sublicense Content or otherwise use Esri Offerings in violation of Esri's or a third-party's rights, including intellectual property rights, privacy rights, nondiscrimination laws, export laws, or any other applicable law or regulation;

 g.
-Store, cache, use, upload, distribute, or sublicense Content or otherwise use Esri Offerings in violation of Esri's or a third party's rights, including intellectual property rights, privacy rights, nondiscrimination laws, or any other applicable law or regulation;

-h.
-Remove or obscure any Esri or its licensors' patent, copyright, trademark, proprietary rights notices, and/or legends contained in or affixed to any Esri Offerings, output, metadata file, or online and/or hard-copy attribution page of any Data or Documentation;
+Remove or obscure any Esri or its licensors' patent, copyright, trademark, proprietary rights notices, or legends contained in or affixed to any Esri Offerings, output, metadata file, or online or hard-copy attribution page of any Data or Documentation;

-j.
-Incorporate any portion of the Esri Offerings into a third-party product or service that competes with the Esri Offerings;
+i.
+Incorporate any portion of Esri Offerings into a product or service for third-party use that competes with the Esri Offerings;

-l.
-Use, incorporate, modify, distribute, provide access to, or combine any Esri Offerings in a manner that would subject any part of the Esri Offerings to open-source or open-database license terms that require any part of the Esri Offerings to be
+k.
+Use, incorporate, modify, distribute, provide access to, or combine any Esri Offerings in a manner that would subject any part of the Esri Offerings to open-source or open-database license terms that require any part of the Esri Offerings to be:

 1. Disclosed in source code form to third parties;